awsdocs/aws-cdk-guide/v2/work-with-cdk-java.md

 The `BucketProps` class \(like every AWS Construct Library props class\) has an inner class called `Builder`\.
 The `BucketProps.Builder` type offers methods to set the various properties of a `BucketProps` instance\.
 Each method returns the `Builder` instance, so the method calls can be chained to set multiple properties\.
 At the end of the chain, you call `build()` to actually produce the `BucketProps` object\.

 ```
-Bucket bucket = new Bucket(this, "MyBucket", new BucketProps.Builder()
+Bucket bucket = new Bucket(this, "amzn-s3-demo-bucket", new BucketProps.Builder()
                            .versioned(true)
                            .encryption(BucketEncryption.KMS_MANAGED)
                            .build());